 - All diplomatic officials or diplomatic passport holders won’t need to provide any document except their official diplomatic passport.

 - All children till the age of 18 will need to provide the birth certificate issued by the Indian Registrar of Births and Deaths.
-After the age of 18, passport re-issuing is necessary to prove the eligibility for Non-ECR.
+After the age of 18, passport re-issuing is necessary to prove eligibility for Non-ECR.

 - All government servants and their spouses must provide identity certificates and an attested copy of the marriage certificate.
 And the children of the government servants will need to provide birth certificates, identity certificates, school leaving certificates, and passport copies of their parents, who are government servants.